The Complete Guide to Dropper Posts

 Lift the lever, push down a bit, down goes the chair.
 Or push the lever, make as if to rise out of the chair, up comes the chair as you rise.

-Dropper post mechanics relies on pressurized gas or air.
+Dropper post mechanics relies on pressurized gas/air or hydraulic oil.
 You change position, or lock down an existing position, through changing or stabilizing the pressure.

 Practically speaking, a flick of the remote handlebar-mounted lever gives you the position you want.